PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 # Python
 Lets learn a real coding language now and put aside this (insert funny word) of fake code.

-Click this link to go to the greatest coolest code editing tool https://replit.com/
+Right lick this link and select "open in new tab" to go to the greatest coolest code editing tool https://replit.com/

-We recommend you put this website in another tab, and split your screen so that you can read along while coding.
+We recommend you put this new website in another tab, and split your screen so that you can read along while coding.

 ![course workflow window layout](/Assets/course_workflow_window_layout.gif)